theninthsky/client-side-rendering/README.md

 .
 ```

 The code above arbitrarily revalidates the app every hour.
-However, we can implement a much more sophisticated revalidation process which will fire every time we deploy our app and notify all online users through _[WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API/Writing_WebSocket_client_applications)_ or _[SSE](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events)_.
+However, we could implement a much more sophisticated revalidation process which will run every time we deploy our app and notify all online users through _[SSE](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events)_ or _[WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API/Writing_WebSocket_client_applications)_.

 ## Deploying